Dr. Rocio Kiman

 Research

-Below is a summary of my most recent publications.
+Below is a summary of my top 5 publications.
+See the full list on ADS and Google Scholar.

 Radius of FGK and M stars